Lee.org

 - Send your insurance company the certificate of completion that you’ll receive a week later.

 The course costs $42… IE it instantly pays for itself.
 The course is mind-numbingly easy.
-It asks questions like: If you come to a Stop sign on a busy street and an old lady is crossing, should you A) Stop, look and listen B) Accelerate to clear the intersection quickly C) Swerve and continue down the road D) Turn on your hazard lights.
+It asks questions like: You come to a Stop sign on a busy street and an old lady is crossing, do you:

 I took the test in August 2002 and I’ve saved about $300 in insurance since.